 “of a man in front.”
 It seems that the way Ezekiel was looking, the face he was looking at was a human face.
 The four living creatures formed a hollow square, and the platform with God’s throne was somehow supported above them, but how it was supported is not given in the text.
-As the living creatures were assembled and moved, all their faces aligned the same: the human faces one way, the lion faces to the right, the ox faces to the left, and the eagle faces to the back.
-When the cherubim-throne moved, whichever way it moved all the same faces would be looking that direction.
+As the living creatures were assembled and moved, all their faces aligned the same: the human face faced straight ahead, the lion faces to the right (from the perspective of the human face looking forward), the ox faces to the left, and the eagle faces to the back.
+When the cherubim-throne moved, whichever way it moved all the same faces would be looking in that direction.

 That the cherubim were involved in guarding God and the things of God has been widely recognized.
-Smith’s Bible Dictionary mentions them being guardians of the covenant and avengers of its breach (Baker Book House, 1981, Vol. 1, p.
-420).
-Hasting’s Bible Dictionary also sees a connection between cherubim and guardianship of the divine.
+Smith’s Bible Dictionary mentions them being guardians of the covenant and avengers of its breach.a Hasting’s Bible Dictionary also sees a connection between cherubim and guardianship of the divine.
 The fact that there were cherubim above the ark of the covenant, and also cherubim on the curtains of Moses’ Tent of Meeting (Exod.
 26:1), including the curtains that separated the Holy Place from the Holy of Holies (Exod.
 26:31-35), and also on the walls of the Temple (1 Kings 6:29) reinforces the connection between cherubim and guarding God and His holy place.

 The Second Commandment says not to make an image of anything in heaven or on earth.
-Yet there were sculptured cherubim in the Tent of Meeting and the Temple, and also woven and carved base-relief cherubim in those holy places.
-This shows that the cherub motif was not borrowed from the mythology or experience of any other eastern culture, but they were actual creatures of God and their presence in the Tent of Meeting and Temple was not just for decoration, but communicated a deep truth: they were representing the spirit creatures that guarded God and the things of God.
+Yet there were sculptured cherubim in the Tent of Meeting and the Temple, and also woven and carved bas-relief cherubim in those holy places.
+This shows that the cherub motif was not borrowed from the mythology or experience of any other Eastern culture, but they were actual creatures of God, and their presence in the Tent of Meeting and Temple was not just for decoration but communicated a deep truth: they were representing the spirit creatures that guarded God and the things of God.